cyrsis/airmusic_information/README.md

 ## Two major problem

 #### For Sam , Tim

 #### Which one is done?

 ### TO DO:

+- [ ] Victor make a APK for the internal testing
 - [ ] Organize the Appcourse
     - [ ] Assign to the team to work on with Sample
+    - [ ] Work on the EDA for the xml
 - [ ] Music Generation with Violin
-    - [ ] Assign to the team to work on with Sample
+    - [ ] Ask Sam to for the Violin demo and experience
     - [ ] For the musicautobot.music_transformer dataloader.py, the fastai.text.data has not class LMLabelList now.
+Use
-Use the trained .pth model later.
+      the trained .pth model later.
 - [ ] Fix the ABTesting
     - [ ] Some Shit about the types for compare values